AineNicD/pands-project/README.md

 ![](irisHead.png)

 This method only shows setosa.
-I decided to work with the data in full for my tasks and separated them by speceis as Fisher did in his original paper.
+I decided to work with the data in full for my tasks and separated them by species as Fisher did in his original paper.

 I highly recommend [scilkit-learn](https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html), it has great information on data sets already built in.